kubedb/docs/docs/guides/mariadb/concepts/mariadb/index.md

   - `uriSANs` (optional) is a list of URI Subject Alternative Names to be set in the Certificate.
   - `emailSANs` (optional) is a list of email Subject Alternative Names to be set in the Certificate.

-### spec.configSecret
+### spec.configuration
+`spec.configuration` is an optional field that specifies custom configuration for Mariadb cluster.
+It has the following fields:

-`spec.configSecret` is an optional field that allows users to provide custom configuration for MariaDB.
-This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
+- `configuration.inline` is an optional field that allows you to provide custom configuration directly in the Mariadb object.
+    - ```yaml
+        configuration:
+           inline:
+             md.cnf: |
+               [mysqld]
+               max_connections = 500
+      ```
+- `configuration.secretName` is an optional field that specifies the name of the secret that holds custom configuration files for Mariadb cluster.

 ### spec.podTemplate